 Your Elastic Bracelet Gets Caught on Something

-Well, this happens doesn’t it?
+Well, this happens, doesn’t it?

 07 of 07

-Your Elastic Bracelet is Made with Floss Elastic
+Your Elastic Bracelet Is Made With Floss Elastic

 A few simple changes in the way you select and wear your elastic stretch bracelets will go a long way towards making them last.
-Many people avoid elastic bracelets, but there's no reason to if you know what to look for when you buy them and how to monitor them for wear tear.
+Many people avoid elastic bracelets, but there's no reason to if you know what to look for when you buy them and how to monitor them for wear and tear.